pret/pokeheartgold/docs/Struct_Decompilation.md

 ###Some tips for decompiling structs
 - Try to decompile as many functions involved with your structs as possible.
 The more context you have the more you can decompile and identify the structs.
 - Giving your structs generic names such as `Unk_Struct` can make them conflict with the rest of the repo.
-Try appending the size of the struct to the name to avoid that (such as `Unk_Struct_1C`).
+Try appending the size of the struct to the name as well as some context to avoid that (such as `Unk_FsysSub_Struct_1C`).
 - Always check the type of the struct members as you fill out your struct.
-An u32 might turn out to be a pointer, and an u64 might actually be a s64!
+An u32 might turn out to be a pointer, and an u64 might actually be a s64, and a u32 might actually be two seperate u16-s.